With turquoise blue color, Eco-friendly hotels, and adorable hammocks hanging over the water you could call Bacalar the Maldives of Mexico.

 Despite the drastic color difference, the water at Cenote Azul is very clean and clear.
 In fact, visitors are not allowed to enter Cenote Azul after using sunscreen or bug repellant to protect the natural state of this cenote.

-The water at Cenote Azul is so clear that visitors can see the nearby tree roots underwater that span in all directions.
+The water at Cenote Azul is so clear that visitors can see the surrounding tree roots underwater that span in all directions.

 Have Lunch At Mango y Chile